 In determining how much we need to find through 'Financial Security', the Council's MTFS takes a five year view of future inflation, pressures, spend and income based on forecasts using government and independent data.
 Since 2010/11 this has identified a gap between income and expenditure, requiring 'Financial Security' targets to be set and implemented.

-But we do have a track record in achieving savings and during the period 2010/11-2018/19 Members have approved a total £10.2Million net cost reductions for General Fund services.
+But we do have a track record in achieving savings and during the period 2010/11-2019/20 Members have approved a total £10.02Million net cost reductions for General Fund services.

-For the 2018/19 financial year, Members approved total General Fund Financial Security options of £342,400, together with prior year savings relating to a phased reduction in community centre grant funding of £18,710, giving a total of £361,110.
-Members also approved options totalling £225,960 for Housing Revenue Account (HRA), giving an overall total of £587,070 for 2018/19.
+For the 2019/20 financial year, Members approved total General Fund Financial Security options of £798,552 and an additional £121,706 of prior year savings.
+Members also approved options totalling £354,630 for Housing Revenue Account (HRA), giving an overall total of £1,274,888 for 2019/20.

-Looking to the future, the total 'Financial Security' target for both the General Fund and HRA for 2020/21-2022/23 is estimated to be £2.98Million, (including fees and charges increases), our plans have identified options totalling £1.12Million, leaving £1.86Million to be delivered as part of the Financial Security priority, (£1.22Million General Fund, £640K, HRA).
+Looking to the future, the total 'Financial Security' target for both the General Fund and HRA for 2021/22-2023/24 is estimated to be £3.13Million, (including fees and charges increases), our plans have identified options totalling £1.77Million, leaving £1.36Million to be delivered as part of the Financial Security priority, (£1.14Million General Fund, £220K, HRA) as at February 2020.
+This target may be changed in light of Covid pressures and will be reported to Executive in September.

 In addition to the Financial Security options identified, Members have also approved the first major 'targeted commercialisation' option in 2017.
-This was £15Million investment in commercial property predominately in Stevenage to promote economic investment for the town and give an estimated net £200,000 contribution to the General Fund for 2018/19 onwards.
-To date one property has been acquired which is estimated to give a £44,000 contribution to the General Fund and other opportunities are currently being explored.
-The projection for 2019/20 is to achieve a £200,000 total contribution for the General Fund.
+This was £15Million investment in commercial property predominately in Stevenage to promote economic investment for the town and give an estimated net £200,000 contribution to the General Fund.
+To date one property has been acquired which is estimated to give a £41,773 contribution to the General Fund and other opportunities are currently being explored.
+The projection for 2020/21 is to achieve a £200,000 total contribution for the General Fund subject to changes to the PWLB regulations currently being considered by government.